MoEssam911/Movie-Search-App/README.md

 ## Overview

-This project is a simple Movie Search App built using React.
+This side project is a simple Movie Search App built using React.
 It was created as a practice exercise while following a tutorial from JavaScript Mastery.
 The app utilizes the OMDb API to fetch movie data based on user search queries.

 ## Installation